 Floating Base Cabinets

 Base cabinets, the actual workhorse of the kitchen design, normally sit on the floor and serve as a foundation for additional functions and storage.
-The kitchen layout dimensions are also defined by base cabinets.
+The kitchen layout dimensions are also defined by the base cabinetry positioning.

 They are regarded as a permanent kitchen component since they are attached to the studs on the rear wall.
 Base cabinets feature either visible legs or legs enclosed by a long piece of wood known as a toe kick.
-But, some homeowners prefer them floating.
+But, some homeowners prefer them to appear to float completely.

-Typical base cabinets in the kitchen have a 5-inch toe kick before the main cabinet space begins atop the toe kick.
-By floating kitchen base cabinets 10 inches above the floor, for example, you only sacrifice 5 inches of storage space.
+Typical base cabinets have a 5-inch toe kick before the main storage space begins atop the toe kick.
+By floating the base cabinets 10 inches above the floor, for example, you only sacrifice 5 inches of storage space.
 The visual discrepancy is far more than 5 inches.

 Floating Lower Cabinets